blockchainamm/blockchainamm/README.md

 ### Hi there, I'm Appan 👋

-## I'm a software engineer 💻 and travel enthusisat 📸!
+## I'm a application and software engineer 💻 and travel enthusisat 📸!

 I enjoy the entire process of find insights from data and developing innovative software applications.